FindMySchool LogoFindMySchool

 It is also worth noting that the school’s personal development offer is not treated as an optional extra.
 Formal assessment points to a broad personal, social and health education programme, plus access to a pastoral support team and a school counsellor, which helps pupils develop the habits required for the bigger social and organisational shift in Year 7.

 Demand is real.
-The most recent dataset shows 71 applications for 40 offers on the primary entry route, meaning 1.78 applications per place, and the school is recorded as oversubscribed.
+The most recent results shows 71 applications for 40 offers on the primary entry route, meaning 1.78 applications per place, and the school is recorded as oversubscribed.
 In practice, that tends to mean families should treat distance and oversubscription criteria as a serious factor in planning, even when a school is not operating an exam or faith filter.

 The school also publishes its own admissions policy, including published admission numbers by year group and an explanation of how oversubscription criteria apply.